 When do unemployment allowance payments start?

-Unemployment allowance payments start 5 working days after the waiting period.
+Unemployment allowance payments start after the waiting period, which is 5 working days .
 During that period you must be an unemployed jobseeker with TE Services.
 The waiting period can include days of unemployment in no more than 8 consecutive calendar weeks.

 Unemployment allowance is paid for five days a week and is taxable income.

 Labour market subsidy is financial support paid to individuals who do not meet the work requirement, who are entering the labour market for the first time or who have received unemployment allowance for the maximum period.

 Previous employment is not required in order to receive labour market subsidy, but you do need to be living in Finland permanently.
 You can get labour market subsidy if you are aged 17-64, you do not meet the work requirement and you live in Finland permanently.